 After you restore data, you must wait until all the application server processes are up and running.
 To verify if the Cisco ISE application server processes are running, enter the following command from the Cisco ISE CLI:

 show application status ise

-For more information, refer to the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.x.
+For more information, see the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.